 This is the most interesting thing about the website that we’ve discovered.

 It looks like 4WinLottery has been created by one of the Lotto Profits affiliates.
-Instead of writing positive reviews and redirecting traffic, that individual decided to make a simple WordPress website and impersonate a brand new product.
+Instead of writing positive reviews and redirecting traffic, that individual decided to make a simple WordPress website and impersonate a brand-new product.

 When you click on the get started/learn more button, you are taken to the Lotto Profits website.
-In the bottom, you will see the referring code of the affiliate.
+At the bottom, you will see the referring code of the affiliate.
 This means that someone is directing you to the page because they will earn a commission percentage if you make a purchase.

 The chances are that the person who created 4WinLottery is not connected to Lotto Profits.
-They’re simply trying to earn some quick bucks by advertising an utterly useless product and making it look like a brand new lottery development.
+They’re simply trying to earn some quick bucks by advertising an utterly useless product and making it look like a brand-new lottery development.

 Please don’t fall for such cheap and transparent monetization attempts.
 The 4WinLottery website is so poorly made that it instantly raises a red flag.
 Once you’re redirected to a site of a completely different product, however, you can rest assured that something’s quite fishy.